 - If the scan was not complete, you may be required to return for another imaging session

 Safety and Preparation

-The level of radioactivity used is extremely low and has no side effects.
+The level of radioactivity used is extremely low.
 You can usually return to your normal life immediately.
 Other safety and preparations you should know:

 - Most nuclear medicine scans take about two hours.

 - Different types of scans have different steps you need to take to prepare.
 A coordinator will call you before your appointment with specific instructions for your exam.

 - Please arrive at least 30 minutes early for your nuclear medicine scan.